galaxyproject/planemo/docs/presentations/2016_workflows.md

 .pull-left[
 - *Planemo contributors*
 - Galaxy team & IUC
-- Common Workflow Language group
+- Common Workflow Language group - with special thanks to *Michael Crusoe* and *Peter Amstutz* for working through detailed compromises
 - Everyone that has ever built something cool with Planemo or Galaxy workflows ]
 .smaller.pull-right[- *Eric Rasche*